 A discount brokerage like Questrade does require some knowledge of investing, so if you’d rather take a more hands-off approach while getting the lowest fees possible, you could opt to invest your child’s TFSA money with a robo advisor.
 A robo advisor will use a questionnaire to determine your risk tolerance and automatically build a portfolio to suit your needs, and their fees are much lower than mutual funds – meaning you’ll get an even better return on investment.

 Our top choice for the best robo advisor in Canada is Wealthsimple because its fees are reasonable (ranging from 0.40% to 0.50%), it offers unique VIP perks, and it has a variety of investment options, including Halal and socially responsible funds at no extra cost.
 We also love that the Wealthsimple platform is super simple to use, even for first-time investors.
-Here’s another excellent reason to sign-up: new customers who open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
+Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with $1,000 will get a $100 cash bonus.

 If you want to set up an education fund in Canada, a Registered Education Savings Plan is an excellent choice.
 You can contribute up to a lifetime maximum of $50,000 per child, and your contributions will grow tax-free.
 If your child is under 17, the federal government and some provincial governments will also put money into your child’s RESP, matching 20% of your contributions up to a maximum of $500 per year.
 That works out to a whopping $7,200 lifetime maximum (a year’s tuition!), and this amount can be even higher for low-income families.